Project

 Verna Johnston

-Learn More About Our Monologues
+Learn More About our Monologues

 As a part of The 52, we asked Canadian playwrights to create monologues interpreting the stories of the 52 women in our project.
 As a part of this exhibition, we’re thrilled to premiere these filmed monologues written by 24 award-winning Canadian playwrights.
 The playwrights include: Aida Jordao, Ali Joy Richardson, Anna Chatterton, Ashley Naomi Skye, Cheri Maracle, Coleen MacPherson, Diane Flacks, Erin Shields, Falen Johnson, Jo SiMalaya Alcampo, Jordi Mand, Julia Hune-Brown, Julie Tepperman, Kanika Ambrose, Keira Loughran, Lisa Ryder, Marcia Johnson, Marjorie Chan, Meghan Swaby, Ophira Calof, Sarena Parmar, Sedina Fiati, Shandra Spears, Sharada Eswar.